optikon/coredns/plugin/edge/README.md

 * `tls_servername` __NAME__ allows you to set a server name in the TLS configuration; for instance 9.9.9.9 needs this to be set to `dns.quad9.net`.
 * `policy` specifies the policy to use for selecting upstream servers.
 The default is `random`.
 * `health_check`, use a different __DURATION__ for health checking, the default duration is 0.5s.
+* `svc_read_interval` is the amount of sleep time between reading locally running Kubernetes services.
+Default is 2s.
+* `svc_push_interval` is the amount of sleep time between pushing the list of locally running services upstream.
+Default is 3s.

 Also note the TLS config is "global" for the whole upstream proxy if you need a different `tls-name` for different upstreams you're out of luck.